NathanKlump/MVC-express/README.md

 1. **Purpose**: The Nav component shows a navigation bar with a company logo and links to different routes.
 It uses the Link component from react-router-dom for navigation.
 The navigation bar is designed to be responsive.

-### StateBarChart.js

-1. **Purpose**: The component is designed for visualizing incident counts for different states per month using the Recharts library.
-The purpose of importing `states` in StateBarChart component is to use this constant as a source of dynamic data.

-2. **recharts library**: Recharts is a charting library for React that simplifies the process of creating charts and graphs.
-BarChart, Bar, XAxis, YAxis, Tooltip, Legend, CartesianGrid, ResponsiveContainer are used to build a responsive bar chart.

-3. **moment library**: The format method of the moment library is used here to ensure the consistency of the date and is not affected by month boundaries.
-This avoids counting errors when the event occurs on the last day of the previous month or the first day of the next month.

-4. **Dynamic Bar Colors**: For each `state`, the `<Bar>` component's fill prop is set to the result of calling `getRandomColor()`.
-This means each time the chart is refreshed the colors of the bars representing different states will be different.

 ## Key Components (Server)

 ### FindCoords.js